cmu-sei/scir-oss/docs/manuals/README-docker.md

 #
 # persistent phylum API key and settings
 # *optionally required* if phylum CLI is to be used
+# -v /dev/null:/home/hc_user/.config/phylum/settings.yaml
+# can be used as a place holder
 #
   -v ~/p4wkg/cache/phylum/settings.yaml:/home/hc_user/.config/phylum/settings.yaml
 ```